UMWEDU/umw-study-sync/_areas of study/mathematics.md

 <!-- honors -->
 ## Honors
 As a mathematics major, you may graduate with honors.
 Requirements include a grade-point average of 3.5 in the major (3.0 overall) and two 400-level mathematics courses.
-Under the supervision of an advisor, you'll complete either a directed study or undergraduate research project.
-You'll write a thesis and present it to the mathematics department.
+Under the supervision of an advisor, you\'ll complete either a directed study or undergraduate research project.
+You\'ll write a thesis and present it to the mathematics department.
 <!-- End honors -->

 <!-- requirements -->